fl101/awardfares-blog/_posts/2023-12-11-introducing-flying-blue.md

 <img src="../assets/img/introducing-flying-blue/sort-by-price.gif" alt="Find cheap Delta SkyMiles award flight with AwardFares." class="noborder"/>

-### 6. Booking Portals: Book on Air France
+### 6. Book on Air France Website

-One of the slightly confusing part of Flying Blue as a loyalty program is that they have multiple portals, both through Air France and KLM's website.
+One of the slightly confusing parts of Flying Blue as a loyalty program is that they have multiple portals, both through Air France and KLM's website.

-Once you have identified the flights you want go to Delta's website and make the booking.
-Remember that some of these itineraries are not bookable online for specific programs (e.g., mixed-cabin awards).
-In those situations, you will need to call their service center.
+Once you have identified the flight(s) you want, tap on the **Book** button, and AwardFares will redirect you to Air France website, setting your query directly, so you don't have to redo the search.
+Simply login and complete the booking<sup>1</sup>.

 <img src="../assets/img/introducing-flying-blue/book.webp" alt="Go to Air France's website to book Flying Blue award flights." class="noborder"/>

+ - *(1) Remember that AwardFares will never ask for the login credentials of any of your frequent flyer programs to work.*

-## A Few Notes
+## A Few Considerations

 ### Taxes and Fees